aaron-d-n/aaron-d-n.github.io/content/authors/admin/_index.md

 ---
 **Welcome to my corner of the web!**

-My research investigates the intersection of marketing, misinformation, and social impact issues.
-In my primary stream of research, I test market-level interventions that help consumers better discern between true and false news, and ultimately, encourage the sharing of more true information.
-In a secondary stream of research, I explore how consumers react to other social issues such as the marketing of diversity and inclusion, and environmental social governance.
+Can marketing science be leveraged to address important social issues facing consumers?
+This is the central question motivating my research and academic career, which has focused on the intersection of marketing, consumer behavior, and social impact issues.
+In my job market paper, I study a decentralized platform-level intervention that encourages the dissemination of true news, reduces the sharing of false news, and enhances perceptions of accuracy.
+In other work, I investigate interventions to address other contemporary social issues facing consumers such as the marketing of diversity and inclusion, and environmental social governance.

-As an educator, I have experience teaching students of all ages across a variety of educational environments.
+As an educator, I have experience teaching students across a variety of educational environments.
 I have taught young students (elementary and middle schoolers), young-adults (undergraduate business school students), and I have assisted graduate courses for professionals (part-time Executive MBAs and full-time MBAs).
-To me, teaching and mentorship are essential to being a well-rounded academic.
+I believe teaching and mentorship are essential to being a well-rounded academic.

 Prior to joining the Questrom School of Business, I worked as a behavioral researcher at Duke University's Social Science Research Institute.
-I graduated from the University of North Carolina at Chapel Hill (UNC-CH) in 2014 with a degree in psychology (B.S.), economics (B.A.), and a minor in Hebrew language.
+I graduated from the University of North Carolina at Chapel Hill (UNC-CH) in 2014 with a degree in psychology (B.S.) and economics (B.A.).

 ### Research Streams
 - Social Impact